aHDPik/mikrotik-openvpn-client/README.md

 /container/set 0 logging=yes
 /container/start 0
 ```
-Container will try to bring up an openvpn tunnels for each config in you mount directory.
+Container will try to bring up an openvpn tunnel for each config in you mount directory.
-Container also already has a NAT enabled, so you can route traffik thru running container.
+Container also has a NAT enabled, so you can route traffic thru running container.

 ## Test image on PC